smc0709/LHE_c/README.md

 ###Options

-* basic_lhe true: necessary to play basic lhe.
+* *basic_lhe true*: necessary to play basic lhe.
 If this option is not set, advanced lhe will be played.
-* pix_fmt format: format can be yuv420p, yuv422p, yuv444p.
+* *pix_fmt format*: format can be yuv420p, yuv422p, yuv444p.
 If this option is not specified, FFmpeg chooses the best suited format for input image.
-* ql value: from 0 to 99.
+* *ql* value: from 0 to 99.
 Quality value.
 If this param is not specified, ql is 50.
-* pr_metrics true: prints PR metrics (testing purpose).
+* *pr_metrics* true: prints PR metrics (testing purpose).
+* *subsampling_average* true: Subsampling is made using average of samples.
+Otherwise samples are taken using single pixel selection (sps)

 ###Basic LHE